andrevidela/Research-report/Thesis/index.md

   	"MyData (" ++ show arg1 ++ " " ++ show arg2 ++ " " ++ show arg3 ++ ++ show arg4 ++ ")"
 ```

-It allows string literal to include expressions _inline_ and leave the compiler to build the expected string concatenation.
+It allows string literals to include expressions _inline_ and leave the compiler to build the expected string concatenation.
 One example of string interpolation syntax would look like this:

 ```haskell
 show (MyData arg1 arg2 arg3 arg4) = "MyData ({arg1} {arg2} {arg3} {arg4})"